Trend Watch, September 2016

 read more

-Book a 30-min Climate Action Talk
+Book a 30-min Studio Workshop

-Our Presentation Specialists bring a fun, interactive and informative workshop about our carbon neutral journey and latest products to your office.
-In 30 minutes (plus Q&A) you will explore materials and finishes, touch and feel samples, and bond with your colleagues over delicious treats in the comfort of your office.
-There will also be a mystery prize for a lucky winner (optional).
-‘The presentation content was informative, engaging, interactive and relevant.
+Our Presentation Specialists, Tiffany and Melissa, bring a fun, interactive and informative workshop to your office.
+Accredited for 2 AILA CPD points, the experience can be tailored for landscape architects and Councils.
+In 30 minutes, plus Q&A, you will explore our Outdoor Dining range and enjoy delicious treats.
+There will also be a prize for a lucky winner (optional).
+Select from three catering options (also optional): Bookings can be made via the following links: Testimonials ‘The presentation content was informative, engaging, interactive and relevant.
 Genuinely one of the better supplier workshops!
 It was efficient yet insightful.
 The interactive nature of it enhanced engagement with the team,’ Sam Westlake, Senior Associate, Hassell, Sydney.
 ‘Possibly our favourite product presentation to date!
-Engaging, great content and appreciated the physical samples and prototypes,’ Alexa Ongoco, Senior Landscape Architect, TCL, Brisbane.
-‘Thorough presentation with actual product to see and …
+Engaging, great content and appreciated the physical samples and prototypes,’ Alexa …

 read more